BUILD YOUR OWN WORLD Like what you see? Become the Master of your own Universe!

 Religion is an integral part of most communities on Haven.

 Priests are scholars that have useful advice for most problems, be it societal, economic or domestic.
 They are often seen as the moral foundation of a village.
-Priests are seen as the agents of the gods and are often granted special privileges and honours.
+As agents of the gods, priests are often granted special privileges and honours, which is sometimes abused.

 Churches are centers of faith built of stone, able to serve as bastions in times where the village is under threat, and are often under some level of divine protection strengthening the defenses further.